-Students who do not meet the minimum TABE scores set by the Florida Department of Education for their program must begin attending remediation classes in the AAAE lab prior to or at the time of enrollment in a Career and Technical Education class for at least one block a day and make acceptable progress as determined by the AAAE instructor.
-It is highly recommended students meet state mandated TABE requirements by the time they have completed 50% of their program.
+Students who do not meet the minimum TABE scores set by the Florida Department of Education for their program must begin attending remediation classes in the AAAE lab prior to or at the time of enrollment in a Career and Technical Education program for at least one block a day and make acceptable progress as determined by the AAAE faculty.
+Students should meet state mandated TABE requirements by the time they have completed 50% of their program.
 Students who do not meet state mandated TABE scores may not receive a certificate of completion as per Florida Department of Education rules.